AdaCore/spark2014/docs/lrm/source/packages.rst

    [A package with a **null** ``initialization_list``, or no Initializes aspect does not initialize any of its state abstractions or variables.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.5 SS a null initialization_list package does not initialize any state abstractions or variables

 #.
 If an ``initialization_item`` has an ``input_list`` then the ``names`` in the
    list denote entities which are used in determining the initial value of the state abstraction or variable denoted by the ``name`` of the ``initialization_item`` but are not constituents of the state abstraction.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.5 SS names in an input_list cannot be constituents of the state abstraction

 .. centered:: **Dynamic Semantics**